Thermodynamic formalism of $GL_2(\mathbb{R})$-cocycles with canonical holonomies: Introduction

 The paper is organized as follows.
 In Section \ref{sec: 2}, we introduce the setting of our results and survey relevant results in thermodynamic formalism.
-Then we prove Theorem \ref{thm: B} in Section \ref{sec: 3}, and using Theorem \ref{thm: B}, we prove Theorem \ref{thm: A} in Section \ref{sec: 4}.
-Theorem \ref{thm: C} and Corollary \ref{cor: reducible0} are then established in Section \ref{sec: 5}.
-In Section \ref{sec: 6}, we explain how the results can be applied to the derivative cocycles, restricted to the unstable bundles, of certain Anosov diffeomorphisms.
+Then we prove Theorem \ref{thm: C} in Section \ref{sec: thm C} and Theorem \ref{thm: B} in Section \ref{sec: thm B}.
+Using these results, Theorem \ref{thm: A} is established in Section \ref{sec: thm A}.
+In Section \ref{sec: 6}, we explain how the results can be applied to the derivative cocycles, restricted to the unstable bundles, of certain Anosov diffeomorphisms. \\

+\textbf{Acknowledgments}.
+The authors would like to thank the anonymous referees who have pointed out a mistake in the initial draft.
+Their comments have helped improve the paper by a lot.
+The authors also thank Ben Call, Ping Ngai Chung, and Amie Wilkinson for helpful discussions.